 (3) Analytic Geometry: Cartesian and polar coordinates in three dimensions, second-degree equations in three variables, reduction to Canonical forms; straight lines, the shortest distance between two skew lines, Plane, sphere, cone, cylinder, paraboloid, ellipsoid, hyperboloid of one and two sheets and their properties.

 (4) Ordinary Differential Equations: Formulation of differential equations; Equations of the first order and first degree, integrating factor; Orthogonal trajectory; Equations of first order but not of the first degree, Clairaut's equation, singular solution.
 Second and higher-order linear equations with constant coefficients, complementary function, particular integral and general solution.
-Section order linear equations with variable coefficients, Euler-Cauchy equation; Determination of complete solution when one solution is known using the method of variation of parameters.
+Second-order linear equations with variable coefficients, Euler-Cauchy equation; Determination of complete solution when one solution is known using the variation of parameters.
 Laplace and Inverse Laplace transforms and their properties, Laplace transforms of elementary functions.
 Application to initial value problems for 2nd order linear equations with constant coefficients.

 (5) Dynamics and Statics: Rectilinear motion, simple harmonic motion, motion in a plane, projectiles; constrained motion; Work and energy, conservation of energy; Kepler's laws, orbits under central forces.
 Equilibrium of a system of particles; Work and potential energy, friction, Common catenary; Principle of virtual work; Stability of equilibrium, the equilibrium of forces in three dimensions.

-(6) VectorAnalysis: Scalar and vector fields, differentiation of vector field of a scalar variable; Gradient, divergence and curl in cartesian and cylindrical coordinates; Higher order derivatives; Vector identities and vector equation.
-Application to geometry: Curves in space, curvature and torsion; Serret-Furenet's formulae.
+(6) Vector Analysis: Scalar and vector fields, differentiation of vector field of a scalar variable; Gradient, divergence and curl in cartesian and cylindrical coordinates; Higher order derivatives; Vector identities and vector equation.
+Application to geometry: Curves in space, curvature and torsion; Serret-Frenet’s formulae.
 Gauss and Stokes' theorems, Green's identities.

 (1) Algebra: Groups, subgroups, cyclic groups, cosets, Lagrange's Theorem, normal subgroups, quotient groups, homomorphism of groups, basic isomorphism theorems, permutation groups, Cayley's theorem.
 Rings, subrings and ideals, homomorphisms of rings; Integral domains, principal ideal domains, Euclidean domains and unique factorization domains; Fields, quotient fields.